georgehara/Arca/README.md

 In the terminology of Microsoft's dependency injection container, the instantiation per container is known as "singleton" (even though it's not a singleton per process), while the instantiation per injection is known as "transient".

+CLARIFICATION: There are differences between the concepts of implementation, instantiation (registry) and instance (provider).
+An implementation is a class which implements an interface.
+An instantiation registry collects information about implementations and the rules to instantiate them.
+An instance provider creates instances of implementations based on the instantiation rules (of those implementations).

 ### DEPENDENCIES REGISTERED BY DEFAULT